wp-plugins/events-manager-extended/readme.txt

 = 3.0.1 =
 * Feature: now you can choose a category in the events widget, so only events of that category are shown

+= 3.0.2 =
+* Feature (for real now): now you can choose a category in the events widget, so only events of that category are shown
+  If you disable categories, the widget will show all events again as well.